Sabrine-stack/Sabrine-stack.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a postdoctoral reasearcher and a member of the Decision Making team of the Computer Science Department, at the University of Tübingen.
+I am a Postdoctoral reasearcher at AIMS, South Africa and a member of the Decision Making team of the Computer Science Department, at the University of Tübingen.
 Before that, I was a PhD at the laboratory under the supervision of Prof.Ahmed Bchatnia and Prof.Makram Hamouda.

 I am reachable at sabrine.chebbi@inf.uni-tuebingen.com also sabrine.chebbi@fst.utm Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.